Xmetalfanx/linuxSetup/README.md

 Thank you to Mr. Hewitt for some code ideas, when browsing through his projects

+- Also thanks to [Fedora Install Script](https://gist.github.com/KingsleyOmon-Edo/711c0a79c29d532840bb5cae55b7c2d6) for ideas comming in future commits (posted this here to remember to give credit, before hand)

 ---

 ## How to download via git